 Provide an additional text label with graphical symbols, to help people who have difficulty understanding the symbol.

 How you could test for this

-To find out whether efforts to make documentation and information understandable will be successful, it is necessary to test it with a wide range of users, including people with low literacy, cognitive impairments and reading disorders.
-This can be done by asking the users to set up and use the product or service by referring to the documentation.
-Further tests could also be included within general long term user trials encompassing the whole process of setting up, learning and using the product or service.
+To find out whether efforts to make information understandable will be successful, it is necessary to test prototype designs with a wide range of users, including people with low literacy, cognitive impairments and reading disorders.